iSagarDhungel/docker-airflow/README.md

 ## Usage

-By default, docker-airflow runs Airflow with **SequentialExecutor** :

-    docker run -d -p 8080:8080 puckel/docker-airflow webserver

-If you want to run another executor, use the other docker-compose.yml files provided in this repository.

 For **LocalExecutor** :

     docker-compose -f docker-compose-LocalExecutor.yml up -d

-For **CeleryExecutor** :

-    docker-compose -f docker-compose-CeleryExecutor.yml up -d

-NB : If you want to have DAGs example loaded (default=False), you've to set the following environment variable :

-`LOAD_EX=n`

-    docker run -d -p 8080:8080 -e LOAD_EX=y puckel/docker-airflow

 If you want to use Ad hoc query, make sure you've configured connections:
 Go to Admin -> Connections and Edit "postgres_default" set this values (equivalent to values in airflow.cfg/docker-compose*.yml) :